ARMmbed/mbed-client/README.md

 Since this is an asynchronous operation, you will receive the result of this operation through callback defined in `m2minterfaceobserver.h` that you should be handling in your application.

-If the bootstrap operation is successful and the client can fecth the mbed Device Server information from the Bootstrap Server, your application will receive the following callback:
+If the bootstrap operation is successful and the client can fetch the mbed Device Server information from the Bootstrap Server, your application will receive the following callback:

 ```
 void bootstrap_done(M2MSecurity *server_object)